-The high number of Board of Directors meetings in 2013 is mainly due to the CEPL acquisition.
 In addition to technical issues on the agenda, Board meetings are always an opportunity to review the Company's business, its development and changes in its market environment.

-• Assessment of the Board's work
+Assessment of the Board's work

-In accordance with the commitment made for 2013, the Board of Directors conducted an assessment of its own work and that of the Audit Committee.
+In February 2014. the Board conducted a formal assessment of its own work and that of the Audit Committee.